mariusconstantin3011/mariusconstantin3011.github.io/README.md

 Hi!
 I'm Marius Constantin.
 I'm an HFT Trader and Quant Researcher.

 I am open to new roles in Quant Research and Quant Trading.
-Previously, I worked at Goldman Sachs, Dexterity Capital, Manifold Trading and Princeton University.
+Previously, I worked at Dexterity Capital, Goldman Sachs, Yale University and Princeton University.

-I'm very passionate about non-profit causes around international education.

 I did my PhD at Yale, my Master in Financial Engineering at Stevens Institute of Technology.
 I a graduated magna cum laude in Physics from Princeton in 2014.